British Columbia Ambulance Service: Infant Transport Team

-Critical care paramedic
+Critical Care Paramedic

-Critical care paramedics (CCPs) provide the most sophisticated care, including transporting patients by air and ground.
+Critical Care Paramedics (CCPs) provide the most sophisticated care, including transporting patients by air and ground.
 CCPs specialize in the transport of complex critically injured or ill patients to specialized centres.

-Paramedic specialist
+Paramedic Specialist

-Paramedic specialists are licensed advanced care and critical care paramedics who are trained to handle disasters and mass casualty events.
+Paramedic Specialists are licensed advanced care and critical care paramedics who are trained to handle disasters and mass casualty events.

 BC Ambulance has clinical consultation available for paramedics where paramedic specialists are enabled and empowered by the organization and by the medical directors to provide clinical, safety, and operational advice to paramedics.
 The pre-hospital environment poses many clinical challenges to practising paramedics.
 When faced with these challenges it may be appropriate to seek clarity with an appropriate senior clinician.
 Paramedics at all license levels can call CliniCall to speak with a paramedic specialist who will be either an ACP or a CCP.

+Paramedic (Secondary) Triage Clinician

+Secondary Triage Clinicians are experienced primary care paramedics who conduct follow-up assessments on low acuity patients to determine the most appropriate care plan and response.
+STCs provide advice via telephone and live video to activate self-care and alternative conveyance pathways for their patients across the province.

+Link and Referral Unit Paramedics

+Link and Referral Units are specialized primary care paramedic units that assess and transport low acuity patients in place of an emergency ambulance.
+The LARUs in service are directed to the most appropriate calls by the Low Acuity Patient Navigator and are supported by a Low Acuity Dispatcher.

 Wages and benefits

 Wages are paid according to license qualification, years of service and supervisory status.
 Additional service pay is gained at 10, 15, 20, and 25 years of service.

+Casual/on-call staff receive $12/hour for on-call shifts until they are called to respond, at which point they receive their full wage.